Select All That Apply To Calcitonin

 Conclusion

 Calcitonin is a vital hormone that plays a critical role in maintaining calcium homeostasis.
 By inhibiting bone resorption and increasing calcium excretion in the urine, calcitonin helps protect against hypercalcemia and contributes to bone health.
 While it is not the primary regulator of calcium metabolism, its actions are essential for maintaining the delicate balance of calcium in the body.
-Understanding the mechanisms, functions, and clinical applications of calcitonin is crucial for appreciating its significance in overall health and well-being.
+Because of that, understanding the mechanisms, functions, and clinical applications of calcitonin is crucial for appreciating its significance in overall health and well-being.
 As research continues to unravel new aspects of calcitonin's role in the body, its potential for diagnostic and therapeutic applications may expand even further.

 Frequently Asked Questions (FAQ) About Calcitonin